What Is Async? There Is No “Async” Inside Async

 }

 That is real async, with nothing left to trust.
-There is no Async method here to take on faith — ReadFile is a syscall, FILE_FLAG_OVERLAPPED is a bit the kernel checks, and ERROR_IO_PENDING is the kernel returning your thread.
+There is no Async method here to take on faith — ReadFile is a syscall, FILE_FLAG_OVERLAPPED is a bit the kernel checks, and ERROR_IO_PENDING is the kernel handing your thread back.
 Past this line there is no more C#; there is only the kernel and the disk controller.

 Part 2: The method that exits twice

-Here is the realization that unlocks everything.
-Look at ReadFileNativeAsync and ask: how many times does control leave this method?
+Look at ReadFileNativeAsync above and ask: how many times does control leave this method?

 The answer is two, and they are completely different events separated in time.

 🔵 Precise.
-The first exit is return tcs.Task — the method returns an incomplete Task<byte[]> to the caller and ends, releasing its thread.
-The second “exit” is not a return from this method at all (that already happened); it is the registered callback firing later, on an OS I/O completion thread, executing tcs.SetResult(managedBuffer) — which transitions the previously-returned Task from incomplete to complete and publishes the data into it.
+The first exit is return tcs.Task — the method returns an incomplete Task<byte[]> to the caller and ends, releasing its thread the ordinary way: by finishing.
+The second “exit” is not a return from this method at all (that already happened); it is the registered callback firing later, on an OS completion thread, executing tcs.SetResult(managedBuffer) — which flips the previously-returned Task from incomplete to complete and publishes the data into it.

 The two timelines, drawn out: